D-side/digital-garden/_notes/Put the info where you need it.md

 - A table of temperatures for meat is handy where you actually need that number: either next to the oven or even on the thermometer itself.
 - A reference for a keyboard layout (e. g. [this wonderful typography layout by Ilya Birman](https://ilyabirman.net/typography-layout/)) is handy next to the keyboard, maybe plastered as a sticker to the back side of it — so that it moves with the keyboard, stays out of sight when not required and actually makes use of a surface that is usually not functional.
 - Hotkeys for configuring different gamepads (e. g.
-Bluetooth pairing mode) are best put onto the respective gamepads — saves you and everyone else the effort of identifying which gamepad it is even if you've got the references handy, and the effort of finding the right one when you don't.
+Bluetooth pairing mode) are best put onto the respective gamepads — saves you (and everyone else using them) the effort of identifying which gamepad it is even if you've got the references handy, and the effort of finding the right one when you don't.

 _(Also, if I just talked you into buying a sticker printer with this, no need to thank me and I'm sorry.)_